Housing Choice Voucher Program

 HUD Income Limits

-Through a Housing Assistance Payment (HAP) contract, direct monthly payments are made to the landlord/property owner for the amount of rent that the family cannot afford.
+Through a Housing Assistance Payment (HAP) contract, direct monthly payments are made to the landlord/property owner as a portion of the tenant's monthly rent payment.
 After allowances are made for utilities not included in the rent, the HAP makes up the difference in total amount due.

 For example, if 30% of a family's gross monthly income is $600, and the rent (including utilities) for the selected apartment is $1,600 per month, the tenant pays the landlord $600 and the remaining $1,000 is paid to the landlord by the Longmont Housing Authority through the Section 8 Housing Choice Voucher Program.